awesomerank/awesomerank.github.io/lists/akullpp/awesome-java.md

 *Libraries for serializing and deserializing JSON to and from Java objects.*

-* [HikariJSON ★84](brettwooldridge/HikariJSON) - High-performance JSON parser, 2x faster than Jackson.
 * [Genson](http://owlike.github.io/genson/) - Powerful and easy to use Java-to-JSON conversion library.
 * [Gson ★8856](google/gson) - Serializes objects to JSON and vice versa.
 Good performance with on-the-fly usage.
+* [HikariJSON ★84](brettwooldridge/HikariJSON) - High-performance JSON parser, 2x faster than Jackson.
 * [Jackson-datatype-money ★50](zalando/jackson-datatype-money) - Open-source Jackson module to support JSON serialization and deserialization of JavaMoney data types.
-* [Jackson](http://wiki.fasterxml.com/JacksonHome) - Similar to GSON, but offers performance gains if you need to instantiate the library more often.
+* [Jackson ★2917](FasterXML/jackson) - Similar to GSON, but offers performance gains if you need to instantiate the library more often.
 * [JSON-io ★196](jdereg/json-io) - Convert Java to JSON.
 Convert JSON to Java.
 Pretty print JSON.
 Java JSON serializer.
 * [jsoniter](http://jsoniter.com) - Fast and flexible library with iterator and lazy parsing API.
 * [LoganSquare ★2899](bluelinelabs/LoganSquare) - JSON parsing and serializing library based on Jackson's streaming API.
 Outperforms GSON & Jackson's library.